Poojal07/Profitable-App-Profiles/README.md

 This is a guided project from Dataquest analyzing app store data (Google Play + App Store) to find app categories with the most users.
 The notebook includes data cleaning, exploratory analysis, and recommendation.

 ## Files
-- `notebooks/explore.ipynb` — main notebook with analysis and visualizations.
+- `explore.ipynb` — main notebook with analysis and visualizations.
 - `data/AppleStore.csv` — small sample data and instructions to download full datasets.
 - `data/googleplaystore.csv` — small sample data and instructions to download full datasets.
 - `requirements.txt` — packages used.